LewisBull2303/battleships/README.md

 The Objective is simple, sink all of the CPUs ships before they sink all of yours, but be warned, the Computer is very skilled and winning is not easy!

+## Project Goals

+### User Goals
+- Play a fun single player game
+- Have access to a leaderboard of the 10 best scores and players
+- Have clear instructions on how to play the game
+- Be able to have my score on the leaderboard and have the leaderboard update in real time

+### Site Owner Goals
+- Create a fun and enjoyable single player game
+- Give clear and easy to read instructions for the player
+- Be able to add a score to a leaderboard for the player to see
+- Allow the player to see a list of the 10 best scores on the leaderboard

+## User Experience

+### Target Audience

+My target audience are people aged 7+, who has a love for games and a particular interest in retro arcade games

+### User Requirements and Expectations

+- A fun and enjoyable game
+- A Retro arcade style
+- Straight forward instructions
+- A leaderboard that updates when the positions change

 Battleships is a Python Terminal Game, which runs in the Visual Studio Code terminal